 If you’re looking for a good fabric for gym bags, backpacks, and durable totes then a 200-500 dernier water-resistant fabric would do the trick.

 A term that refers to a type of insulation commonly used in quilting and the snow for the mall Santa’s village, batting is often made from cotton, polyester, and wool.
-It can also be made of silk or bamboo, but these latter types of batting are usually more rare and therefore more expensive.
+It can also be made of silk or bamboo, but these latter types of batting are usually rarer and therefore more expensive.

 Light in weight and of varying thickness, batting can be handmade or machine crafted and most often come in thicknesses of between ¼” – 1¼”.

 The word “twill” refers to a specific weave pattern distinguishable by its distinct diagonally parallel-lined weave.
-The weave itself varies in terms of complexity and the fabrics used, and is the weaving pattern used in chino, houndstooth, and herringbone fabrics.
+The weave itself varies in terms of complexity and the fabrics used and is the weaving pattern used in chino, houndstooth, and herringbone fabrics.

 PVC Fabric is glossy or shiny fabric backed with polyester.
-It is used in almost every industry including furniture, awnings, shoes, clothing, sports equipment, camping supplies, backpacks, awnings, truck tarps, truck covers and sidewalls, inflatables, commercial sewing projects, patio enclosures, among many other uses.
+It is used in almost every industry including furniture, awnings, shoes, clothing, sports equipment, camping supplies, backpacks, awnings, truck tarps, truck covers and sidewalls, inflatables, commercial sewing projects, and patio enclosures, among many other uses.

 At PacCana Enterprises, we pride ourselves on offering a great selection of different sewing fabrics and accessories for commercial sewing and manufacturing needs.

-to browse our inventory to see how we can help you with all your sewing supply needs, and please contact us with any questions or requests you have.
+Browse our inventory to see how we can help you with all your sewing supply needs, and please contact us with any questions or requests you have.